menglaili/UV-Drone/README.md

 pose_list = np.load('./pose_1.npy')
 ```
 Each pose vector contains 3D position vector and orientation in quaternion i.e. [index, x, y, z, qw, qx, qy, qz].
-There may be a small number of pose in the begining or in the end of the list not having correponding frames in the video.
+There may be a small number of pose in the begining or end of the list not having correponding frames in the video.